bbolli/twitter-monday/README.md

 The output is a file called `@<screen_name>.json`.
 It contains the tweets in their original JSON format.

-Option `-f` returns the user's favorites tweets instead of their own.
+Option `-f` returns the user's favorite tweets instead of their own.

 With option `-r`, shortened `t.co` URLs are expanded.